gnome-integration-team/firefox-gnome/README.md

-## GNOME 3 Adwaita theme for Firefox
+## GNOME theme for Firefox

+(This is the theme previously known as "Adwaita".)

 An easy-to-install version of this theme is available at [Mozilla's ADD-ONS site](https://addons.mozilla.org/en-US/firefox/addon/adwaita).